Ashwin46vr/Control-Structures-in-Python/README.md

-✅ 1.
-Even or Odd Number Checker
+ 1. Even or Odd Number Checker
-🧾 Program:
+ Program:
-python
-Copy
-Edit
 a = int(input("Enter a Number: "))

 if (a % 2 == 0):
     print(a, "is an Even Number")
 else:
     print(a, "is an Odd Number")

-💡 Simple Functionality:
+Simple Functionality:
 This program asks the user to enter a number.

 It checks if the number can be divided by 2.